imthaq/uav-research-simulation/notes/research_questions.md

-﻿­Draft of the few Research papers questions.
+﻿# ­Draft of the few Research papers questions.

 ## 1) Why UAV drones are unable to maintain an ideal swarm formation while ensuring collision free formation and alignment, How long can they maintain this formation?